hufihaf/Markdown-Mindmaps/CloudComputing.md

 - What is availability?
 With services like Azure or AWS, what is the usual availability percentage?
 How do they maximize their availability?

 - What is durability?
 How do services like AWS make sure data isn't lost?
-- What is IAC?
-What does it mean?
-What problem does it solve?
 ## Services Compared
 Generally speaking...
 - AWS is most comprehensive but hard to use.
 Its reliable.